jijames/ThinkingForest/_posts/2019-07-31-homebrew_easy_honey_wine.md

 ---
+layout: post
 title: Homebrew 101 - Easy home-made honey wine (mead)
-layout: post
-description: A discussion about some of the wine that I am currently homebrewing.
+slug: "homebrew 101 easy home-made honey wine mead"
+author: Joshua
-tags: [homebrew]
+tags: homebrew
+share: true
 ---

 This video is an explanation about how I started home-made wine (homebrew) with nothing more than a simple mead recipe and two-litre plastic bottles.